SirPepe/ornament/Readme.md

 #### Options for `@attr()`

 - **`as` (string, optional)**: Sets an attribute name different from the accessor's name, similar to how the `class` content attribute works for the `className` IDL attribute on built-in elements.
-If `as` is not set, the content attribute's name will be equal to the accessor's name.
+If `as` is not set, the content attribute's name will be equal to the accessor's name. `as` is required when the decorator is applied to a symbol or private property.
 - **`reflective` (boolean, optional)**: If `false`, prevents the content attribute from updating when the IDL attribute is updated, similar to how `value` works on `input` elements.
 Defaults to true.

 ### `@reactive(options?)`